devtron-labs/devtron/docs/user-guide/use-cases/connect-django-with-mysql-database.md

-# Connect Django With Mysql Database
+# Connect Django With MySQL Database

 ## Introduction

 Django is a free, open-source web framework written in Python programming language.
 It allows for scalability, re-usability, and rapid development.
 Django can be connected to different databases like MySQL, PostgreSQL, etc.

-### **1. Deploy a mysql Helm Chart**
+### **1. Deploy a MySQL Helm Chart**

-To deploy mysql Helm Chart, you can refer to our documentation on [Deploy mysql Helm Chart](../deploy-chart/examples/deploying-mysql-helm-chart.md)
+To deploy MySQL Helm Chart, you can refer to our documentation on [Deploy MySQL Helm Chart](../deploy-chart/examples/deploying-mysql-helm-chart.md)

 ### **2. Fork the Git Repository**